Licchavi Lyceum

 (D) More than one of the above

 Explanation: Bhaskar Varman, the ruler of the Kamarupa kingdom (present-day Assam), was a contemporary of Harsha.
 He was known for his alliance with Harsha and played a significant role in the politics of northern India during that time.
-Bhaskar Varman’s reign is well-documented in ancient texts, including the accounts of the Chinese traveler Xuanzang.
+Bhaskar Varman’s reign is also documented in the accounts of the Chinese traveler Xuanzang.

 4. When was the undersea cable-based Chennai-Andaman and Nicobar (CANI) Project inaugurated and dedicated to the nation by Prime Minister Shri Narendra Modi?